status-im/nimbus-eth2/docs/the_nimbus_book/src/keys.md

 # Import your keys

-> ⚠️  This page concerns the Pyrmont testnet only.
+> ⚠️  This page concerns the **Pyrmont** testnet only.
 If you have made a mainnet deposit, you do not need to import your keys into Nimbus quite yet.

 To import your signing key(s) into Nimbus, from the `nimbus-eth2` directory run:

 ```
-build/nimbus_beacon_node_spec_0_12_3 deposits import  --data-dir=build/data/shared_pyrmont_0 "<YOUR VALIDATOR KEYS DIRECTORY>"
+build/nimbus_beacon_node deposits import  --data-dir=build/data/shared_pyrmont_0 "<YOUR VALIDATOR KEYS DIRECTORY>"
  ```